SKevo18/python-youtube-video-downloader/README.md

 //m.youtube.com/watch?v=DFYRQ_zQ-gk
 m.youtube.com/watch?v=DFYRQ_zQ-gk
 ```

+The videos are downloaded in order they are in `video_urls.txt`.
+Video files are named in the following format: `<video title>.mp4`.

 **Requires:** [requests](https://pypi.org/project/requests/) & Python ^3.6 (tested on 3.9.1 Windows 10 64-bit & Ubuntu 20.4 LTS, I can't guarantee that this will work for you)